 Arrangements for formal upskilling activities must be developed in consultation with local medical and health professionals and the specialists providing the service and, therefore, may vary from region to region.
-Funding provided through the MOICDP must not be used for the administration and allocation of points for Continuing Professional Development.
+Funding provided through the Fund must not be used for the administration and allocation of points for Continuing Professional Development.

-When visiting health professionals provide upskilling to local medical and health professionals and, where appropriate, other members of the public (such as carers), the cost of the venue/facility/room hire will be covered.
+When visiting health professionals provide upskilling to local medical and health professionals and, where appropriate, other members of the public (such as carers), the Fund may cover the cost of the venue/facility/room hire.